Tehran City of Museums

 Tochal known as Bame Tehran meaning the roof of Tehran due to the best view from above.
 It’s truly like you are standing in the roof having full view of the city from there.
 It is famous for telecabin or cable car, hiking, and skiing among Tehranist.
 Being there in the roof, offers you the birds-eye view of Tehran at the height of about 3963m above sea level.

 Spending days and nights in Tehran will take you to the most interesting cultural, social and natural attractions you could ever imagine were exist in the Middle East.
 That is, you can visit those places alone if you wish to but it is highly recommended to have a local guide to get the most out of your money.
-Because time is not in our side right?
+Because time is not on our side right?
+So enjoy to the fullest!

 You can choose your hotel in Tehran and we will book it for you.
 Choose one that suits your need from the list: